 A wall hung toilet also looks stylish and will give your bathroom a modern look.
 Cleaning your bathroom and keeping your floor dry will also be easier since the toilet does not touch the floor.

-On the other hand, the biggest disadvantage of having a wall-mounted toilet is the cost.
+On the other hand, the biggest disadvantage of having a wall-mounted toilet is the cost, you can see price some best wall hung toilet by following this link.
 Besides it being quite expensive, you will also have to pay more for the installation.
 You may also have to deal with more leaking as compared to when you are using a floor-mounted toilet.